 - Societal pressures to conform — social media pressures, fashion.

-Make no mistake, we do these activities in relationship because we perceive a benefit.
+We do these activities in relationship because we perceive a benefit.
 We exchange our time for something, such as pleasure, learning, harmony, and laughter.
 Therefore, making choices about what we’d like in return will help inform what changes we might like to make with our relationships.

 As you go about what you do daily, think about the benefit or negative return you receive on your investment of time and consider if each activity is high or low on your list of worthwhile activities.